iniguezisabella/ClassProjects/README.md

 # ClassProjects
 Projects, both group and individual, completed during my time in UIUC.
-Primarily in Python.

 *Project summaries to be added*